thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 ![image](/images/gateway/opc-ua-configuration-4.png)
 {: refdef}

-In the ThingsBoard instance, you must see the **latest telemetry** in your device:
+You must see the telemetry you sent to ThingsBoard in the **Latest telemetry** section of your device:

 {:refdef: style="text-align: left;"}
 ![image](/images/gateway/gateway-opc-ua-attributes-3.png)